-Designing Your Monument Sign: 3 Options to Consider
+Monument Sign Design: 3 Options to Consider

 Monument signs are large, permanent fixtures, usually installed at ground level for drivers and pedestrians.
 One common use is the marking of entrances to buildings that are not easily seen from the street.
 They can be installed at businesses or homes to let people see the address, and they can be used to find businesses located in a strip mall or industrial park.

-As mentioned above, monument signs are freestanding, and usually mounted permanently to the ground.
-They will have a base structure to present the sign at the desired height.
 There are a variety of material options for the mounting base, each of which add their own unique characteristics that shape the message of the sign.

 Bases that use handcrafted masonry (stone or brick construction) bring a rustic and refined look to the sign’s message.
 These work exceptionally well in natural settings and adorning brick buildings, bringing a cohesive look.
 Masonry definitely adds a touch of class with its eye-catching, distinguished style.